Jake1Egelberg/DEAR/README.txt

   #Mouse (mm10) and human (hg19) genome assemblies
 ref.genome<-"mm10"

-#Specify whether to use existing raw feature counts or not
+#Specifies whether to use existing raw feature counts or not
 use.existing.counts: FALSE

 #Configure design matrix